 Nine years later, in 2018, the California State Legislature passed Senate Bill 1437, which abolished the natural and probable consequences doctrine in cases of murder and limited application of the felony murder doctrine to only those who were the actual killer, those who directly aided and abetted of solicited the killing, or otherwise acted with the intent to kill, or “was a major participant in the underlying felony and acted with reckless indifference to human life.”
 Penal Code § 189(e)(3); People v.
 Lamoureux (2019) 42 Cal.App.5th 241, 247-248.

-Senate Bill 1437 also enacted Penal Code § 1170.95, establishing a procedure for vacating murder convictions for defendants who would no longer be guilty of murder under the new law and resentencing those so convicted.
+Senate Bill 1437 also enacted Penal Code § 1170.95, establishing a procedure for vacating murder convictions for defendants who would no longer would be guilty of murder under the new law and resentencing those so convicted.

 On March 29, 2019, Galvan filed a motion for resentencing under Penal Code § 1170.95.
 Judge Sortino summarily denied the petition because the jury had found beyond a reasonable doubt that Galvan was a major participant in the underlying felony and acted with reckless indifference to human life.
 A denial at this stage is appropriate only if the record of conviction demonstrates that petitioner is ineligible for relief as a matter of law.”
 People v.
 Verdugo (2020) 44 Cal.App.5th 320, 329.